Kalsaar09/Data-Centre-Frontier/README.md

 ChatGPT folder contains some saved messages as well as a Word document with the links to the chats.
 Data Centre Frontier Briefs contains the Word documents for different versions of the above brief.
-Images contain any screenshots or images related to the GovHack 2025 event and project Tasmania DC Viability Versions contains different versions of a ChatGPT-created web app proof of concepts.
+Images contain any screenshots or images related to the GovHack 2025 event and project Recordings have the raw video and audio files.
+Tasmania DC Viability Versions contains different versions of a ChatGPT-created web app proof of concepts.